ctsrc/toy_transaction_engine/README.md

 of the user that created the transaction then we consider the dispute to be not valid.
 This situation is handled for us when we look for the transaction as we include the user id in the key that we look up transaction by.

+A dispute for a past deposit can result in negative available balance on the account, if there have been withdrawals or disputes since the time at which the deposit was made.
+This is fine and expected.

 #### Resolves